JohannesAhlstrom/MovieLibrary/readme.md

 Welcome to the MovieLibrary
 ----------------------------
 Instructions:
+Download the repository
-Click the "MovieLibrary.sh" shell-script file.
+Click the "MovieLibrary.sh" shell-script file in the "deploy" folder.
 Choose either GUI (Graphical user interface) or CLI (Command Line Interface).
 For documentation, click the "Index" file in JavaDoc.
 Architecture can be found in "MovieLibrary.pdf"